SonYoonSeok/spring-boot-aws/README.md

 # HowToUseAWS
-Creating Web Service using spring boot and AWS
+Web Service using spring boot and AWS